 Lecter's drawing of Clarice (shown in his temporary cell in Memphis) features three crosses in the background, with only one showing a man crucified.
 The drawing purposefully makes Clarice look older with jowls, creases under her eyes, and a gray streak in her hair.
 Of course, in her arms is the lamb she had tried to rescue.
 In essence, Lecter is trying to suggest the statue The Pieta, which features Mary holding the body of Jesus (the Lamb of God) in her arms, with him immediately thereafter received his specially-ordered second dinner of lamb chops.
 Shortly thereafter, Lecter leaves Officer Boyle crucified and disemboweled on the outside of the cell.

-After the shootout with Gumb, Clarice has partially-burned gunpowder buried in the skin on the side of her face, the result of a near-miss.
+After the shoot-out with Gumb, Clarice has partially-burned gunpowder buried in the skin on the side of her face, the result of a near hit.
 One name for this type of injury is "coal miner's tattoo", a clever reference to the character's background.

-When Clarice Starling first discovers Katherine Martin in the well in Buffalo Bill's basement, Martin's gown, wide-eyed fear, and holding Bill's white poodle Precious can be seen as a direct mirror of Starling's own childhood memory of trying to save a lamb.
-Katherine refuses to give up the dog after being rescued.
+When Clarice Starling first discovers Catherine Martin in the well in Jame Gumb's basement, Martin's gown, wide-eyed fear, and holding Gumb's white poodle "Precious", can be seen as a direct mirror of Starling's own childhood memory of trying to save a lamb.
+Catherine refuses to give up the dog after being rescued.